 - Flaky sea salt for sprinkling optional

-- Grease a 13-by-9-by-2-in pan with nonstick cooking spray or softened butter.
+- Grease a 9x9x2-inch pan with nonstick cooking spray or softened butter.
 Line the bottom with parchment paper.

 - Add the all-purpose flour, cake flour, baking powder, salt, and baking soda to the bowl of a food processor fitted with the metal blade.
 Cut the butter into small cubes, add to the bowl, and pulse until the mixture resembles coarse meal.
 Transfer the mixture to a large bowl.
 Add the buttermilk and cream and, using a wooden spoon or your hands, combine the wet into the dry until a shaggy dough forms.

 - Lightly flour a work surface and knead the dough a few times until it is no longer crumbly and the dry and moist bits are fully integrated.
 If the dough is at all sticky, lightly flour your work surface again.
 Gently pat or roll the dough into a rectangle at least 1 1/2-inches thick to ensure a tall biscuit.
 Using a 3-inch biscuit cutter dipped in flour, begin cutting out biscuits from the dough rectangle and place in the prepared pan so they are touching (this helps them rise).
 You will not fill the whole pan.
 Collect the scraps and re-roll and cut as needed, although these ones made from scraps will not be as flaky and tender.

 - Freeze the biscuits, tightly wrapped in plastic wrap, for at least 2 hours or, preferably, overnight.
 The unbaked biscuits can be frozen for up to a week.